S2000Erwin/sendmoremoney/README.md

 This is only an overall description of the problem.

 There are quite a few subtleties buried inside the code.

 # Coding

 Now that we know the math aspect, we can write some code to find the solution.

 First, we will try a brute-force tree traversal method.

 The algorithm is like:

-let's say we have a sample X with [S E N D M O R Y] 8 variables.
+Let's say we have a sample X with [S E N D M O R Y] 8 variables.
 Initialize them to false

-Evaluate the sample one time, if there is no conflict (or contradict), see if there is any unassigned variable, if so, recursively assign variables.
+Evaluate the sample one time, if there is no conflict (evaluated True), see if there is any unassigned variable; if so, recursively assign variables.

-If there is conflict, get the current working variable and assign the next higher value.
+If there is conflict (evaluated False), get the current working variable and assign the next higher value.
 If no higher value to assign, backtrack to the previous variable (pop from recursive call).

 Do this repeatedly until a solution is found or the whole tree is traversed.